-‘GTA Online’ Updates Adds Hangars, Makes Aircraft Personal Vehicles In Smuggler’s Run Update Out Now
+‘GTA Online’ Adds Hangars, Makes Aircraft Personal Vehicles In Smuggler’s Run Update Out Now

 In keeping with several of the updates to GTA Online, the latest update to the online mode for Grand Theft Auto V adds a new property to purchase that unlocks new missions.
-The Smuggler’s Run update is now available on PC, PlayStation 4, and Xbox One giving players a chance to buy a hangar perfect for setting up their new Air-Freight Business.
+The Smuggler’s Run update is now available on PC, PlayStation 4, and Xbox One, giving players a chance to buy a hangar perfect for setting up their new Air-Freight Business.

 Five new hangars and seven new aircraft can be purchased right now in GTA Online.
 Hangars are the new property in Smuggler’s Run that players must first purchase before starting new Air-Freight missions.
 To purchase a hangar, players must first become a CEO, MC president, or VIP as noted on the game’s website.
 After their status is set, players will need to open up the Maze Bank Foreclosures website on their in-game phones to buy a hangar.